Sukumar1118/Food-Order/Notes/Inception.md

 # Uses:
     # React native can be used primarily for building Mobile Apps(like Android and IOS).
-        It can be used for other plat forms like:
+        It can be used for other platforms like:
                                         1. Mobile Apps(IOS and Android).
                                         2. Windows & Mac OS desktop apps.
                                         3. TV platforms.